 The Donna Rio Bravo International Bridge spans the border between Donna, Texas, and Río Bravo in the Mexican state of Tamaulipas.
-In a field adjacent to the bridge, troops have built what appears to be an encampment.
-Rows of square green tents, several shipping containers, and an unfinished steel frame structure are visible from the road.
+In a field adjacent to the bridge, troops built what appeared to be an encampment.
+Rows of square green tents, several shipping containers and an unfinished steel frame structure were visible from the road.

-Uniformed military personnel stand watch behind a razor wire barrier.
-Sand-colored military vehicles and U.S. Customs and Border Patrol trucks rumble in and out at regular intervals.
+Uniformed military personnel stood watch behind a razor wire barrier.
+Sand-colored military vehicles and U.S. Customs and Border Patrol trucks rumbled in and out at regular intervals.

-About 20 miles to the west, people crossing at the McAllen-Hidalgo port of entry have noticed concertina wire on the riverbank and strung up on the international bridge.
+About 20 miles to the west, people crossing at the McAllen-Hidalgo port of entry noticed concertina wire on the riverbank and strung up on the international bridge.
 Active duty troops set it up toward the end of October.
-Some locals, like Eba Altubarz, have seen them conducting drills in the area of the bridge.
+Some locals, like Eba Altubarz, saw them conducting drills in the area of the bridge.

 "They’ve been doing simulations,” said Altubarz, speaking through an interpreter.
 “They get formed up, lined up, and they're going through the drills.
 But I don't know exactly what they're doing, as far as exercises are concerned."

 Altubarz, a Mexican citizen, lives directly across the bridge in Reynosa.
 She crosses once or twice a week to go shopping.
 With the growing number of migrants waiting to cross the border, coupled with the troops’ arrival, Altubarz said she’s concerned about the possibility of conflict.

 "I'm really worried, so I'm watching TV to see what's going on,” she said. “...
 The violence — I'm worried about violence.”